Skip to content

 Stored data count: 0

-forge data trend
+alpha-forge data trend

 Generate market trend signals (bullish / bearish / neutral and similar) from stored data.
 When --symbols is not provided, DEFAULT_TREND_SYMBOLS (a major JP/US set) is used.